 - Introduction to Immunohematology

-SCCC Outcome 2 will be assessed by written laboratory reports.
+SCCC Outcome #2 will be assessed by virtual laboratory reports and results.

-SCCC Outcome 3 will be assessed and measured by verbal communication with clinical instructors, students, and of laboratory reports.
+SCCC Outcome #3 will be assessed and measured by virtual interaction with instructor and classmates.

 Under the Americans with Disabilities Act, Seward County Community College will make reasonable accommodations for students with documented disabilities.
 If you need support or assistance because of a disability, you may be eligible for academic accommodations.
 Students should identify themselves to the Mental Health Counselor at 620-417-1106 or go to the Student Success Center in the Hobble Academic building, room A149.